Associate Professor of French and Comparative Literature

 PhD Sorbonne Nouvelle-Paris III

-Nineteenth-century French Literature and culture, the novel, continental philosophy, literary theory, aesthetics, intellectual history, European cinema, existentialism
+Nineteenth- and twentieth-century French literature and culture, the novel, continental philosophy, literary theory, aesthetics, intellectual history, European cinema, existentialism

 414 Lattimore Hall

-Robert Doran teaches courses on nineteenth-century French literature and culture, in particular on the novel, Romanticism, Napoleon, and Paris.
+Robert Doran teaches courses on nineteenth- and early twentieth-century French literature and culture, in particular on the novel, Romanticism, Napoleon, Existentialism, and Paris.
 He also teaches courses on continental philosophy and contemporary French thought.
 His current research concerns philosophical aesthetics, in particular the concept of the sublime, literary theory, early French cinema (especially Jean Renoir), intellectual history, and historical theory.
-His first monograph, The Theory of the Sublime from Longinus to Kant, is under review.
-His current book project is entitled Revolutionary Aesthetics: The Sublime in Nineteenth-Century France; and The Ethics of Art.
+He is currently working on two book projects: Revolutionary Aesthetics: The Sublime in Nineteenth-Century France; and The Ethics of Art.

 - The Ethics of Theory (London: Bloomsbury, forthcoming 2015).

 - The Theory of the Sublime from Longinus to Kant (Cambridge: Cambridge University Press, forthcoming 2015).

 - Edited, Philosophy of History After Hayden White (London: Bloomsbury, 2013).